 The Hiring Process

-Are you accounting for culture in your hiring processes?
+Are you accounting for company culture in your hiring processes?
 If your goal is to focus on creating a coherent company culture that’s reflected in your employees, there should be a careful consideration of how your new hire candidates align with that culture.
 Here are a few questions to ask yourself about how you’re prioritizing culture in your new hires:

 - Do you find that most turnover is due to lack of skills, or lack of cultural fit?
 How are you positioning your culture in interviews to ensure the right picture is drawn for candidates?

 - Does anything about your company’s recruiting practices—job descriptions, your career page, social sharing, etc—reflect the culture?